0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```
 	* _bytes21_ is the receiving PBC address decoded to bytes
 	* _amount_ is ETH converted to Wei, minimum amount is 0.1 ETH
-2. The deposit oracle nodes on PBC reads and signs the deposit
+2. The contract locks n ETH
+3. By reading the incoming transaction on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract) confirm the deposit has been made and generates the signatures
-3. The action _deposit_ is invoked on [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351) by the oracle, given that there are enough valid signatures the contract mints n BYOC twins
+4. The action _deposit_ is invoked on [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351/deposit) by the oracle
+5. Given that there are enough valid signatures the contract mints n BYOC twins
-4. n ETH are added to the balance PBC account B
+6. (n - fee) ETH are added to the balance PBC account B
-5. The PBC wallet will read the account balance, now the account owner have access to the deposited funds
+7. The PBC wallet will read the account balance, now the account owner have access to the deposited funds

 ![Diagram1](../pbc-fundamentals/depositBridge.png)